Aagam2020/Shahportfolio/final_project_Aagam.md

 ## **Resolution (Climactic Reveal and Actionable Takeaways)**

 To combat these disparities, targeted action is required to address the specific needs of the most affected groups.
-The following solutions are critical:
+The following solutions are critical based on my own research:
 1. **Young Adults (18-25):**
    Prioritize youth-specific mental health programs, such as on-campus counseling, peer support networks, and digital mental health platforms.